erichamion/js-email-address-validator/README.md

 - Review how high-ASCII and non-ASCII characters should be treated.
 - Add additional options.
 Future options may include:
   - options for handling (or not handling) internationalized addresses with high-ASCII or non-ASCII characters
-  - whether to validate an address or return a regex (or array of regexes if needed).
-Since the final regex is built up from multiple parts, saving the regex could be more efficient than calling validateEmailAddress() multiple times when checking multiple addresses
   - whether to allow addresses that meet the specification's length requirements but are too long to be used
   - whether to disallow certain things that are legal but discouraged (such as domain literals)